bgreni/403FinalProj/README.md

     make tests
     ./tests
     ```
     For the unit tests the output of the factoring will not be shown, but rather it will print whether each test passed.
-Ex: e.g: `test_qs_RSA64 passed in 0.861948 seconds`
+Ex: e.g: `test_qs_RSA64 passed in 0.861948 seconds`.

+    If you wish to perform the Pollard Rho performance test on your own machine, simply uncomment the last test case in `tests.cpp` called `qs_vs_pollard_1()`

 ## Program Ouput
 The output of the main program is simply the time it took to find a solution in seconds, as well as